Was There An Iron Infusion Lawsuit Against Injectafer?

 • Vifor Pharmaceuticals was the original developer of the bioequivalent ferric carboxymaltose (FCM), which is the active ingredient in Injectafer.
 The iron infusion is sold under the brand name Ferinject in Europe, and Vifor licensed the design to Luitpold for the U.S. market.

-Rather than investing in the safety of Injectafer, these companies placed their desire for increased revenues and drug sales before consumers’ safety.
+Rather than investing in the safety of Injectafer, these companies allegedly placed their desire for increased revenues and drug sales before consumers’ safety.

-As a result of the failure to warn, Injectafer lawsuits seek compensatory damages, as well as punitive damages designed to punish the gross negligence and reckless disregard for the health of individuals with iron deficiency anemia (IDA)
+As a result of the failure to warn, Injectafer lawsuits sought compensatory damages, as well as punitive damages designed to punish the gross negligence and reckless disregard for the health of individuals with iron deficiency anemia (IDA)

 Factors Considered in Injectafer Settlement Negotiations